netobserv/documents/CONTRIBUTING.md

 ## Contributing to the NetObserv projects

 These contribution guidelines apply to all projects / repositories in the [netobserv organization](https://github.com/netobserv/).
+Almost the source code is licensed under [Apache v2.0](https://www.apache.org/licenses/LICENSE-2.0.html), with the exception of our [BPF code](https://github.com/netobserv/netobserv-ebpf-agent/blob/e3089669f1fbc91cf56a19e190f5aa8d29aaa4ba/bpf/flows.c#L303) which is GPL.

-They can take the shape of pull requests for documentation or code change, providing feedback, opening bug reports or even [writing blog posts](https://github.com/netobserv/netobserv.github.io).
+Contributions can take the shape of pull requests for documentation or code change, providing feedback, opening bug reports or even [writing blog posts](https://github.com/netobserv/netobserv.github.io).
 They are always welcome!
 For large changes, it is recommended to [start a discussion](https://github.com/netobserv/network-observability-operator/discussions/new/choose) prior to opening a pull request.
+Or as an alternative, you can reach out to the team on the CNCF slack channel [#netobserv-project](http://cloud-native.slack.com/).

 There should be mutual respect between contributors and maintainers.

+### Security vulnerabilities

+Unlike other contributions, if you think you discovered a security vulnerability, please do not report it publicly or even fix it publicly.
+Please follow the instructions described on the [Red Hat Customer Portal](https://access.redhat.com/security/team/contact/?extIdCarryOver=true&sc_cid=701f2000001Css5AAC) instead.

 ### Documentation contributions